-Example: Multiple Buildings
+Example: Multiple Dwellings

 If your development has access to a stream, river, pond or lake, then you should consider harnessing this freely available energy source.
-See example costs

 Slinkies are the name given to coiled pipe buried in trenches at a depth of 1-2m where the ground temperature remains constant all year round.
-See example costs
+See Example Costs

 Which RHI is right for me?

 This scenario features multiple domestic properties with individual Kensa ground source heat pumps connected to a Shared Ground Loop Array.